 The Customer Service Centre provides professional advice to Ringier’s publishing clients in German-speaking countries.
-It provides information about the products of Ringier AG and Ringier Axel Springer Schweiz AG, as well as dealing with enquiries from callers.
+It provides information about the products of Ringier AG, as well as dealing with enquiries from callers.
 The Finance department accompanies our publishing house’s transformation into a technologized media company by ensuring that strategic goals are implemented in a value-oriented way.
 The Corporate Communications team handles the internal and external communications of the Ringier Group and ensures an authentic brand presence.
 It publishes regular newsletters, intranet articles and a staff magazine, as well as organising events.
 The Human Resources department is responsible for talent and performance management, employer branding and recruitment, HR controlling and the development of the management culture.

 Who are we looking for?
 In all areas, we are constantly on the lookout for committed people from diverse backgrounds with a wide range of skills.

 Joining Ringier means getting to know the world of media from the most exciting perspective: from the inside, where it’s created.
 We work on developing new content, media formats and online platforms every day.
 There are many ways for talented young people to get on board.

 Apprentices at Ringier not only learn a lot – they are also able to expand their passion for their new profession.
 They can always count on the professional and personal support of our experienced employees.
 Those taking their first career steps a with us also appreciate the strong bond between our apprentices.
 They spend a lot of time together during lunch or on organised trips and everyone looks out for each other.